Hornbill-Docs/esp-config/esp-config/organizational-data/user-availability-states.md

 These states are available to a user who can select a suitable state from their User Profile menu to make other users aware of their availability.

 ## Tool Bar
-* **Language**<br>From the language selector, you can chose a language that you would like to view or provide translations for.
+* **Language**<br>From the language selector, you can choose a language that you would like to view or provide translations for.
 Translations are displayed in the UI Display column.
 * **Add**<br>Use this button to add a new state to the list
 * **Settings**<br>Control the visibly of this feature
     * **Enable - Without Time Recording**<br>Only display the state